django/asgiref/specs/asgi.rst

 protocol server, and creates a new *instance* of the application per connection (the instance is the object that this first callable returns).

-This callable is synchronous, and may potentially contain blocking calls.
-Servers should call this in a threadpool or other similar mechanism so that it will not block the event loop on the main thread.
+This callable is synchronous, and must not contain blocking calls (it's recommended that all it does is store the scope).
+If you need to do blocking work, you must do it at the start of the next callable, before you application awaits incoming events.

 It must return another, awaitable callable::

     coroutine application_instance(receive, send)

-* ``receive``, an awaitable that will yield a new Event when one is available
+* ``receive``, an awaitable callable that will yield a new Event when one is available
-* ``send``, an awaitable that will return once the send has been completed
+* ``send``, an awaitable callable that will return once the send has been completed

 This design is perhaps more easily recognised as one of its possible implementations, as a class::